Print

 Other Characteristics

-Unsaturated aliphatic hydrocarbons are characterized by straight or branched carbon chains containing double and triple bonds between the carbon atoms.
-They are also known as alkenes (or olefins) and alkynes.
+Unsaturated aliphatic hydrocarbons are characterized by straight or branched carbon chains containing at least one double or triple bond between the carbon atoms.
+They are also known as alkenes or olefins (for compounds containing a C-C double bond) and alkynes (for compounds containing a C-C triple bond).
 Their physical state at room conditions changes with increasing molecular weight from gaseous to waxy solid.
 They are used in making rubber and plastics and in organic synthesis.

 Examples